1900–01 Rangers F.C. season

-The 1900–01 season is the 27th season of competitive football by Rangers.
+The 1900–01 season was the 27th season of competitive football by Rangers.

 Overview

 Rangers played a total of 21 competitive matches during the 1900–01 season.
 The club finished top of the Scottish League Division One, having won 17 of their 20 league matches (including a 100% home record).

 The second placed side, Celtic, who had finished six points behind Rangers did knock Wilton's team out of the Scottish Cup after a 1-0 away defeat.

 Results

 All results are written with Rangers' score first.